Gruntfuggly/todo-tree/README.md

 Lastly, it will allow grouping by tag (and sub tags) to work and also work better when showing counts in the status bar.

-*Note: The default regex will be updated to reflect these changes at some point in the future.*
+<sup>*Note: The default regex will be updated to reflect these changes at some point in the future.*<sup>

 ## Known Issues